 This post will let you know the basics of the procedures when cooking tri-tip.
 Once you have mastered the basics, you can then alter the recipe or the guide according to your preferences.

-The fun part here is that you will also be discovering another way of cooking instead of the typical sear and smoke or grill when you usually have a thick piece of meat.
+The fun part here is that you will also be discovering another way of cooking instead of the typical sear and smoked finish or grill when you usually have a thick piece of meat.

 Before we go to the guide, let us see what makes tri-tip a bit different from other cuts of meat.